 I also supervise postgraduate students in other fields (such as addiction) where there is a focus on physical activity and exercise.

 Current PhD supervisions

-1. Ashley Warner - The effect of heart rate and cadence-guided walking on measures of physical activity and cardiorespiratory fitness.
+1. Ashley Warner - The efficacy of heart rate and cadence-guided walking for measuring physical activity.

 2. Aimee Evans - Examining player recovery kinetics in professional football.

-3. Ben Greenhough - The efficacy of virtual reality training in professional football.
+3. Ben Greenhough - The efficacy of virtual reality in professional football.